fasttime/JScrewIt/Features.md

 Features available in Node.js 4.0 or later.
 <a name="NODECONSTRUCTOR"></a>
 ### `NODECONSTRUCTOR`
-Existence of the global object property Node having the string representation "\[object NodeConstructor\]".
+Existence of the global object Node having the string representation "\[object NodeConstructor\]".

 _Available in Safari.
 This feature is not available inside web workers._
 <a name="NO_IE_SRC"></a>